blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`eth_block_t *`](#eth-block-t)

 #### eth_getBlockByHash

 ```c
 eth_block_t* eth_getBlockByHash(in3_t *in3, bytes32_t hash, bool include_tx);
 ```

-returns the block for the given hash.
+Returns the block for the given hash.

-If result is null, check ,! otherwise make sure to free the result after using it!
+If result is null, check.
+Otherwise, make sure to free the result after using it!

 arguments:
 ```eval_rst